What are you really great at?

 The last edition of Zurich's CreativeMornings featured entrepreneur Dominic Zünd.
 As is customary at each CreativeMornings event, there was an icebreaker question on a tag.
 Your answer to the question, along with your Twitter handle, is then pinned on your shirt as a type of name tag.

 This time the question was: “What are you really great at?”, and I had to think.
 I am a German and English teacher by trade and I would like to think that I am good at it, but is that what I should answer?
 I love to run, but I am not the fastest, so am I really good at that?
+I am part of academic writers online, but is this my true calling?
 When you think about it hard enough, you will surely realize that finding an answer to this question is harder than you would think...

 What do you hate doing?